asift91/Manual_Migration/option1.md

                 sudo systemctl restart php(phpVersion)-fpm
                 ex: sudo systemctl restart php7.4-fpm
             ```
+            -   If apache is installed as a webserver then restart apache server
+                ```
+                    sudo systemctl restart apache
+                ```
+        - Stop the webservers
+            ```
+                sudo systemctl stop nginx
+                sudo systemctl stop php(phpVersion)-fpm
+                ex: sudo systemctl stop php7.4-fpm
+            ```
     -   **Virtual Machine Scaleset**
         -   Login to Scale Set VM instance and execute the following sequence of steps
         - Download the onpremise compressed data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location.
         -   Download the compressed backup file to Controller VM at /home/azureadmin/ location.
+        -   Switch to root user and perform all actions with root user only

             ```
                 sudo -s
                 cd /home/azuredamin/